eejai42/conceptual-model-completeness-conjecture-toe-meta-model/research/baseball/README.md

 # Baseball ToE Meta-Model
-## A Unified Declarative Framework for the Sport's Structures and Rules
+## A 100% Declarative Framework for the Sport's Structures and Rules

-A unified meta-model capturing the entire domain of baseball—teams, players, games, innings, stats, and rules—within a single Snapshot-Consistent, declarative structure.
-All domain logic—like scoring, outs, pitch outcomes, lineups, or statistics—are expressed using lookups, aggregations, lambdas, and constraints.
+A unified meta-model capturing the entire domain of baseball—teams, players, games, innings, stats, and rules—within a purely declarative structure.
+All domain logic—like scoring, outs, pitch outcomes, lineups, or statistics—are expressed using lookups, aggregations, constraints, and event-based facts—no imperative instructions.

 **Date**: March 2025
 **Domain Identifier**: CMCC_ToEMM_Baseball